andriesfc/result-for-kotlin/README.md

 }
 ```

-Result is a sealed type which represents a result of an operation: A result can either be a Success, or an Failure.
-This type provides precise functional control over errors, include the standard Kotlin Throwable class.
+Result is a sealed type which represents a result of an operation: A result can either be a `Success`, or an `Failure`.
+This models the data structure to deal with errors and success values (including the standard `kotlin.Throwable` class).

-This implementation achieves precise control even over the use of exceptions as errors by handling any call in wrapped in a special `result { ... }` code block in a very specific manner:
+This implementation achieves precise control even over the use of exceptions as errors by all calls wrapped in a special `result { ... }` code block in a very specific manner:

 - If the caller specifies an exception as error via the `Result<E,*>` the exception is captured as per normal contract, otherwise it is thrown.
 - If the caller calls `Result.get `and the captured `Failure.error `is an actual `kotlin.Throwable`, it will be thrown, (again as is the normal Object-Oriented way).